wingsryder/Custom_DBOverride/README.md

 When downgrading MariaDB isn’t possible, this module spoofs the detected DB version and short-circuits the installer validation so you can keep operating until you upgrade Magento to a version that officially supports 10.5/10.6.

+**Use this module primarily for 2.4.0–2.4.3-p3 when stuck on MariaDB 10.5+.**

+---

+## What it does not do

+It does not change your actual database or SQL behavior.

+It does not add features or performance optimizations.

+It does not make unsupported combinations magically safe—you must test your store.

+It is not needed (and not recommended) on newer Magento that already support MariaDB 10.5/10.6.

 ---
 ## Installation

 1. Copy the module into `app/code/Custom/DBOverride/` (look like this structure)